neondatabase/neon/docs/glossary.md

 ### SLRU

-SLRUs include pg_clog, pg_multixact/members, and
+SLRUs include pg_clog, pg_multixact/members, pg_multixact/offsets,
-pg_multixact/offsets.
+and pg_csn.
 There are other SLRUs in PostgreSQL, but they don't need to be stored permanently (e.g. pg_subtrans), or we do not support them in neon yet (pg_commit_ts).